WAR Rustproofing Hydrophobic Undercoating

 - W.A.R.
 Can be sprayed by various means.

 - Buzzweld underbody gun.
-Extend the nozzle on the gun fully and set the pressure to a minimum of 90 psi. pressure can be elevated up to 150psi, the product warmed, or thinned to affect coverage, film thickness, and conditions of use.
+Extend the nozzle on the gun fully and set the pressure to a minimum of 90 psi.
+Pressure can be elevated up to 150psi depending on gun and container type.
+The product warmed, or thinned to affect coverage, film thickness, and conditions of use.
+In colder times, and closer to winter it may be necessary to use a small amount of thinner in the schutz tins to get a nice even flow through the nozzle.

 - Buzzweld 1.8MM Suction Feed gun.
 Thin W.A.R. using W.A.R. thinners up to 10%.
 Using a 400 Micron strainer load the gun with product, and set the pressure between 60- and 70 psi.